-Fulham won the Championship by a wide margin, Bournemouth returned to the EPL after a brief two-year period in the league below, with Nottingham Forest's long-awaited return to top-flight football coming after they won the promotion play-off against Huddersfield Town.
+Fulham won the Championship by a wide margin, Bournemouth has returned to the EPL after a brief two-year period in the league below, and Nottingham Forest's long-awaited return to top-flight football came after they won their promotion play-off against Huddersfield Town.

 Upcoming Premier League games